 Cruise started his screen career with a small part in Franco Zeffirelli’s Endless Love in 1981, but had a run of attention-grabbing roles in 1983, including The Outsiders, Risky Business, and All The Right Moves.
 Back-to-back collaborations with the Scott brothers (on Legend and Top Gun) kicked off the long-running streak of Cruise playing bingo on working with some of the biggest directors of the 1980s and 1990s.

-Alongside this, Cruise was already one of the biggest movie stars in the world even before the Mission: Impossible franchise came along, and his clout in the early 1990s was such that he was offered the director’s seat on the 1993 John Grisham adaptation The Firm.
+Alongside this, Cruise was already one of the biggest movie stars in the world even before the Mission: Impossible franchise came along, and he was choosy about directors.
+His clout in the early 1990s was significant enough that he famously passed on the lead role in The Shawshank Redemption because he didn’t want to work with the relatively inexperienced director, Frank Darabont.
+Elsewhere, he was offered the director’s seat on the 1993 John Grisham adaptation The Firm.
 Sydney Pollack was ultimately brought on board to direct, and we’ve covered that story in more detail in an episode of the Film Stories podcast, which you can hear below:

 Notably, The Firm was the last project Cruise headlined before founding Cruise/Wagner Productions with his former talent agent Paula Wagner in late 1993.
 As well as giving them more of a share of the profits, producing his films also granted the star more creative control.

 There are a couple of fairly well-documented watersheds later in Cruise’s professional and personal life that we’re not going to rake over in as much detail here, but what’s clear is that things started changing when he started producing his movies as well as acting in them.
 (NB: We’re not doing the “Cruise control” pun either, if only because that’s got Film Quiz Friday written all over it.)